robb-j/r0b-blog/post/automating-developer-operations-for-nodejs.md

 and turning the time you invested into product value.
 The faster you can securely and reliably get your code into the hands of your users the better.

-One part of this is packaging up code into containers ready for to be deployed on servers.
+One part of this is packaging up code into containers, ready to be deployed on servers.
 Containers are great at defining the exact environment to run code in and automating the creation of them means you can get code live faster.

-Automating this process means less time manually running tests and building and pushing containers.
+Automating this process means less time manually running tests and building containers.
 To do this you can hook into the git flow you're already using.

 The workflow is as follows: